 Somewhere along Camden Street, you’ll find what is easily one of the best coffee shops in Dublin.
-Though on the pricier side of things (the cheapest drink is €3), and not far from the hauntingly beautiful ruins of St Kevin’s Church, the Cracked Nut serves all things delicious.
+Though on the pricier side of things (the cheapest drink is €3), and not far from the hauntingly beautiful ruins of St Kevin’s Church (which are free to visit, though thanks to their outdoor nature, are best seen on a sunny day), the Cracked Nut serves all things delicious.

 The Fumbally, 8 Fumbally Ln, Merchants Quay, Dublin, Ireland

 Opened in 2012, the Fumbally is open from Tuesday through to Saturday and has a permanent menu, as well as an ever-changing selection of specials- guaranteeing that no two visits will ever be the same!
 Double shots are served as standard and you’ll find all manner of speciality coffees offered up here.